chankxow/chankxow/README.md

 # Hi there!
 I'm Chankxow 👋

-I'm a passionate developer with a keen interest in [specific technologies or programming languages you use, e.g., Python, JavaScript, etc.].
-I enjoy building [mention the types of projects you like to work on, e.g., web applications, mobile apps, etc.], and I'm always eager to learn and collaborate on new ideas.
+I'm currently interested in AI neural networks, parallel programming, and applications in High-Performance Computing (HPC).
+I enjoy building, and I'm always eager to learn and collaborate on new ideas.

 ## 🔧 Technologies & Tools